Luis Rubiales resigns as Spanish FA president over Jenni Hermoso kiss

 “My daughters, my family and the people who love me have suffered the effects of excessive persecution, as well as many falsehoods, but it is also true that on the street, more and more every day, the truth is prevailing.”

+As well as the statement, Rubiales also tweeted: “I will defend my honour.
+I will defend my innocence.
+I have faith in the future.
+I have faith in the truth.
+Thanks to all.”

-A clip of Rubiales being interviewed by Piers Morgan has also been released, in which he said: “About my resignation – yes, I am going to do (it).
+At a similar time to his social media post appearing, a clip of Rubiales being interviewed by Piers Morgan was also released in which he said: “About my resignation – yes, I am going to do (it).
 Of course I cannot continue my work.

 “My father, my daughters, I spoke with them…and some friends very close to me, and they say to me ‘Luis, now you have to focus on your dignity and to continue your life, because if not, probably you are going to damage people you love, and the sport you love’